The Spring Planting awaits you at Young Living’s Highland Flats Tree Farm and Distillery

 Cold-weather clothing and undergarments

 Work jeans and work shirts

 Comfortable everyday shoes

-Swimsuit for the hot tub
+Swimsuit for the hot tub and river rafting

 Flashlight and batteries